vpandeti/transcript-to-audio/README.md

 ## [OpenTTS](https://github.com/synesthesiam/opentts)
 OpenTTS is a popular text to speech server.
 It's open-sourced and written in python.
 It's released under the MIT license.
 ## [FFMPEG](https://ffmpeg.org/)
+FFMPEG is a leading open-source multimedia framework.
 ## Docker/Podman
 - [Docker](https://www.docker.com/)
-- [Podman](https://podman.io/): podman is free, open-source, and an alternative to Docker
+- [Podman](https://podman.io/): podman is free, open-source, and an alternative to Docker.

 # Transcript file schema
 ```